Joniras/ngx-editor2/README.md

 * [Future Plans](#future-plans)
 * [FAQ](#faq)

 ## About ##

-This is an Angular 2+ WYSIWYG component.
+This is an Angular 8+ WYSIWYG component.

-* Visit the [demo](https://ngx-text-editor.jrquick.com) to see it in action!
+It has Fortawesome integrated for a more lightweight package

-* Visit [my website](https://jrquick.com) for other cool projects!
+* Visit the [demo (of forked repo)](https://ngx-text-editor.jrquick.com) to see it in action!

 ## Setup